Recorder of Deeds

 This is my story.
 I tell it now as I lived it then.

-Faced with a decision–sit in a hotel room and watch a world-changing catastrophe unfold on television or race to the desperation at the foot of the island and file eye-witness bulletins− I took to the streets.
-On the morning of September 11, 2001, a fashion writer from Wisconsin who was in New York to cover runway shows rewrote the boundaries of professional responsibility.
+On September 11, 2001, I was a journalist faced with a decision– either sit in a Manhattan hotel room and watch a world-changing catastrophe unfold on television, or race to the desperation at the foot of the island and file eye-witness bulletins for my hometown newspaper.
+I took to the streets.

 With lush narration and the flash and flare of real-time emails, my memoir reprises a decade peppered with triumphs and tragedies.
 My father died in a desert.
 My mother drowned in a bed.
 An intruder desecrated their home.
 One brother squandered a fortune.
 Another made a fortune.
 A sister lost her mind and then her life.
 I lost my job.
-Daughters completed college, embarked on careers, fell in love, and married.
+My daughters completed college, embarked on careers, fell in love, and married.

 In prose that is alternately searing and elegiac, Recorder of Deeds explores universal themes of hope, despair, obligation, and boundless, selfless love.

-To order a signed, first edition copy of The Recorder of Deeds, use the Contact Catherine page on this web site.
+To order a signed, first edition copy of Recorder of Deeds, use the Contact Catherine page on this web site.